 - The casual wards were described as being like rabbit-hutches.
 Vagrants staying there were given no food.

-The recently departed workhouse master, James Sargeant, in post for fourteen years, was described as having been despotic while the Board of Guardians had been totally ineffectual.
+The recently departed workhouse master, James Sargeant (the great-great-grandfather of Labour leader Jeremy Corbyn), in post for fourteen years, was described as having been despotic while the Board of Guardians had been totally ineffectual.
 The Poor Law Board inspector, Mr Farnall, was also condemned for his conduct, having regularly reported that the workhouse was 'good' or 'satisfactory'.
 Further details of the Lancet inspection are in the full report.
 Its publication resulted in an extensive inquiry by the Poor Law Board.
 Although the Board concluded that some of the most serious charges were either untrue or exaggerated.
 However, many of the Lancet complaints were accepted.

 A number of additions were made including two infirmary blocks, one at the south of the workhouse in around 1870, and the other at the east in around 1900.